saiedmighani/Damage_classification_CNN_post_fire_satellite/README.md

 Finally, a convenient thing to have would be a code that takes in housing data in order to predict the cost of the damages.

 ---
-### Instructions for Running Code

-Run notebooks P02_Data_Cleaning_Imageview.ipynb and P03_modelin_cnn.ipynb within the “codes” folder to use our model to generate and view predictions in real time.